 - Gardens, Libraries and Museums (GLAM) - information about how to engage with GLAM's Public Engagement with Research programme.

-External events and activities
+Other events and activities:

 - Big Bang Fair - the largest stem science fair for young people in the UK.